microstub/microstub.github.io/_posts/2022-12-31-linux-detours.md

 The general procedure to place the `JMP` hook is as follows:

-1. Determine the minimum number of bytes required for a JMP patch
+1. Determine the minimum number of bytes required for a JMP patch.
-2. Create trampoline function
+2. Create trampoline function.
-3. Set memory permissions (read, write, execute)
+3. Set memory permissions (read, write, execute).
-4. Generate `JMP` to detour at target function
+4. Generate `JMP` to detour at target function.
-5. Fill unused bytes with NOP
+5. Fill unused bytes with NOP.
 6. Assign trampoline address to target function pointer.

 Let's have a look at all of this in action using GDB.
 I will be using the